 Aqua Modis Aqua Moderate Resolution Imaging Spectroradiometer (MODIS) Level 2 data for the Chesapeake Bay were obtained from the National Oceanic and Atmospheric Administration’s Coastwatch’s East Coast Node.
 The data were processed using the NOAA 3-band ocean color algorithm (OC3) with a combined NIR-SWIR atmospheric correction (NOAA CoastWatch).

-Ancillary Data Ancillary data was collected from the Virginia Institute of Marine Science’s Virginia Estuarine and Coastal Observing System (VECOS).
+Ancillary Data Ancillary data were collected from the Virginia Institute of Marine Science’s Virginia Estuarine and Coastal Observing System (VECOS).
 VECOS produces a variety of data collections, including the high resolution mapping of surface water quality (DATAFLOW) we used.
 We received a DATAFLOW for August 17th, 2015, which provided detailed chlorophyll-a measurements (in µg/L) for 3050 locations all along the York River.

-Bathymetric Data: Processed bathymetric data was obtained from the first term of this project.
+Bathymetric Data: Processed bathymetric data were obtained from the first term of this project.

 Data Processing: MODIS: We imported the MODIS chlorophyll-a estimates in ArcGIS, then converted the .hdf rasters into point clouds using the “raster to point” tool.

 Landsat: True reflectance composites were compiled by dividing the pixel values by 10,000 for bands 1-5 of the Landsat8 data.
 We then applied several masks to the data to remove unnecessary land and cloud pixels.
 Since we’re interested in studying the chlorophyll on the water, we needed to throw away any land pixels in the data.
-We achieved this using the method and ArcGIS tool created by VAWaterI, which uniquely identifies water pixels from each rescaled band and extracts them to a “water only” mask for each band.
+We achieved this using the method and ArcGIS tool created by the previous team, which uniquely identifies water pixels from each rescaled band and extracts them to a “water only” mask for each band.

 Clouds will be removed using a cloud mask, created with the cf_mask_layer from the Landsat data download.
-Using the method of VAWaterI, pixel values in the cf_mask_layer with a value of “2” or “3” were reclassified to “0”.
+Pixel values in the cf_mask_layer with a value of “2” or “3” were reclassified to “0”.
 All other pixels were given a value of 1.
 Missing values were given a value of “no-data”.

 In order to cross calibrate the data with the Aqua MODIS chlorophyll data, they need to have the same resolution.
-We will use the reduced Landsat data to the resolution of the MODIS data using the “focal” statistics tool.
+We will use the reclassified Landsat data to the resolution of the MODIS data using the “focal” statistics tool.
 The mean value of each 47x47 pixel window on the Landsat data was found.
 Null values will be removed to prevent underestimation of chlorophyll-a.
 This will create a shore-buffer effect and allowed us to cross-calibrate the processed Landsat and MODIS data.
-We plan to follow the method outlined by VAWaterI for the continual reduction and calibration of our data.
+We plan to follow the method outlined by the previous team for the continual reduction and calibration of our data.

-Bathymetry Processed bathymetry data from VAWaterI will be used in the extraction of the bathymetry data from the smoothed and reduced Landsat data.
+Bathymetry Processed bathymetry data from the summer term will be used in the extraction of the bathymetry data from the smoothed and reclassified Landsat data.

 Preparation for Cross Calibration: We plan to use the “Extract by Value” to add bathymetry data to the Landsat data layers, which should result in MODIS Chlorophyll values + processed and blurred Landsat values+ processed and blurred bathymetry data.
 In a table, we will use the “exponential transform tool” because small changes in depth in shallow water are more prevalent and provide more sensitivity than changes in moderate to deep water.
 We will then export this table to excel in a .dbf format, save it as a .csv file, and import that file into R for statistical analysis.